-Iv’e personally not experienced the distinguished greased lightning of the influential 959, which given the amount of cars I was in and out of around the 80’s and 90’s is pretty damn frustrating.
-Nonetheless my jealousy has evaporated and one can only drool over the technical supremacy embraced by this German warrior.
+I’ve personally not experienced the distinguished greased lightning of the influential 959, which given the number of cars I was in and out of around the ’80s and ’90s is pretty damn frustrating.
+Nonetheless, my jealousy has evaporated and one can only drool over the technical supremacy embraced by this German warrior.

-It was the current Porsche’s head engineer, Helmuth Bott, who bravely approached the company’s then new Managing Director, Peter Schutz, explaining he’d came up with some new thoughts surrounding the Porsche 911, which ultimately lead to the signature rear-engined machine.
+It was the current Porsche’s head engineer, Helmuth Bott, who bravely approached the company’s then-new Managing Director, Peter Schutz, explaining he’d come up with some new thoughts surrounding the Porsche 911, which ultimately lead to the signature rear-engined machine.

 Sign up to our newsletter for updates!

-The twin-turbocharged six-cylinder boxer engine was already an existing thoroughbred, which Porsche set about developing into the 2849cc unit with an air cooled system and water cooled heads.
-Looking into some research it seems Wikipedia states that the engine had originally been developed for the ‘Moby Dick’ race car and then tinkered with again for the elusive Porsche Indy Car and several other projects before being tuned a last time for use in the 961, the 959’s racing counterpart.
+The twin-turbocharged six-cylinder boxer engine was already an existing thoroughbred, which Porsche set about developing into the 2849cc unit with an air-cooled system and water-cooled heads.
+Looking into some research it seems Wikipedia states that the engine had originally been developed for the ‘Moby Dick’ race car and then tinkered with again for the elusive Porsche Indy Car and several other projects before being tuned the last time for use in the 961, the 959’s racing counterpart.

 Sequential turbochargers were given the green light over the standard identical blowers, this gave each of the cylinder pairings more power and an explosive progressive power band, unlike the usual and more common ‘light switch’ effect.
 Hell, today’s scooby lovers would have been shaking in their Nike replicas!